RoyMagnussen/CottonBox-Data-Centric/README.md

 The `product` page allows the user to view all of the details of a particular product such as the name, price, colour, sizes, and the id.

 It also allows the user to add the product into the shopping cart by getting them to select the colour, size and quantity they want and then pressing the add to cart button.

+#### 9. About Page

+The `about` page allows user to find out more inforation about the company that they are buying from, such as who the members of the company are, what the company does and where they can find them.

+##### 9.1 Map

+This is a map generated from the google maps api.

+It shows the location of where the company is located, so that users may be able to contact the company.

 ### Features Left to Implement